10 Of the Best Core Exercises for Older Adults: How to be a Stronger, Healthier You

 So, let’s get started!

-Planks
+Side Planks

-• Keep your body in a straight line from your head to your heels.
+• Your legs should be extended so you are in a straight line from your head to your heels.

-Leg Raises
+Leg Lifts

-• Keeping your head on the floor, lift both legs upwards to 90-degree angle or further if you can.
-You can also do this using one leg if needed.
+• Keeping your head on the floor, lift both legs upwards to 90-degree angle.

 Repeat 10-15 times.

-Seated or Standing Russian Twists
+Seated Russian Twists

 • Twist your head and torso to one side.

-• Then turn back to the center.
+• Then, turn back to the original position.

-• Return again to center.
+• Return again to the center.

 • Aim for 10-15 repetitions on each side.